The asymptotic spectrum distance, graph limits, and the Shannon capacity: Discussion and open problems

 In \autoref{sec:computation} we took a computational approach and used some of the developed methods to determine precisely several relevant independence numbers.
 In particular, we obtained a new lower bound on the Shannon capacity of $C_{15}$, using what could be considered a ``finite'' version of the converging sequence approach (following Polak--Schrijver~\cite{MR3906144}), by using a fraction graph that sits ``just above'' it.
 We expect the development and further integration of these ideas to lead to deeper, structural understanding of the Shannon capacity.

-\paragraph{Acknowledgements.} We thank Lex Schrijver, Sven Polak and Siebe Verheijen for helpful discussions.
+\paragraph{Acknowledgements.} We thank Lex Schrijver, Sven Polak and Siebe Verheijen for helpful discussions, and Dion Gijswijt for helpful comments on the draft.
 DdB was supported by the Dutch Research Council (NWO) grant 613.001.851.
 PB was supported by the Dutch Research Council (NWO) grant 639.032.614.
 JZ was supported by the Dutch Research Council (NWO) Veni grant VI.Veni.212.284.
 This work used the Dutch national e-infrastructure with the support of the SURF Cooperative using grant no.~EINF-4415 and EINF-8278.